 Tax Lawyers in Gainesville

-Sources of Tax Dollars in Gainesville, Florida
+Sources of Tax Dollars in Gainesville, Texas

 Sales Tax: A sales tax in Gainesville is a surcharge added to the price of most goods that are sold by retailers to the general public.
 The government of further imposes a sales tax, which must be paid in addition to the local tax.
-Usually, local sales taxes are less than one percent, while state sales taxes are in the 5% range.
+Typically, local sales taxes are less than one percent, while state sales taxes are in the 5% range.